-Shown in Figure 57 is a schematic of a typical application using at least one DP7115G point-of-load converter (dPOL).
-The system includes a DM7300 series Digital Power Manager (DPM), a DP7115G dPOL.
-Although only one dPOL is shown, other, additional d-pwer® series dPOLs (Note SD and OK dashed lines "TO OTHER POLS") may be connected.
+Shown in Figure 57 is a more detailed schematic of a typical application using a DM7300 series Digital Power Manager (DPM) and at least one DP8120G point-of-load converter (dPOL).
+Additional d-pwer® series dPOLs may be connected (Note SD and OK dashed lines "TO OTHER dPOLS").
+As noted earlier, OK connections are determined by which group a given dPOL is assigned to in the user's application.